-PCM-075 has been tested in vivo in different xenograft and transgenic models suggesting tumor growth inhibition or tumor regression when used in combination with other therapies.
+PCM-075 has been tested in vivo in different xenograft and transgenic models at times suggesting tumor growth inhibition or tumor regression when used in combination with other therapies.
 PCM-075 has been tested for antiproliferative activity on a panel of 148 tumor cell lines and appeared highly active with an IC50 (a measure concentration for 50% target inhibition) below 100 nM in 75 cell lines and IC50 values below 1 uM in 133 out of 148 cell lines.
 PCM-075 also appears active in cells expressing multi-drug resistant ("MDR") transporter proteins and we believe PCM-075's apparent ability to overcome the MDR transporter resistance mechanism in cancer cells could prove useful in broader drug combination applications.

-In preclinical studies, synergy (interaction of discrete drugs such that the total effect is greater than the sum of the individual effects) has been demonstrated with PCM-075 when used in combination with more than ten different chemotherapeutics, including cisplatin, cytarabine, doxorubicin, gemcitabine and paclitaxel, as well as targeted therapies, such as abiraterone acetate (Zytiga®), histone deacetylase ("HDAC") inhibitors, such as belinostat (Beleodaq®), Quizartinib (AC220), a development stage FLT3 inhibitor, and bortezomib (Velcade®).
-These therapeutics are used clinically for the treatment of many hematologic and solid tumor cancers, including AML, Non-Hodgkin Lymphoma ("NHL"), mCRPC, Adrenocortical Carcinoma ("ACC"), and Triple Negative Breast Cancer ("TNBC").
+In preclinical studies, PCM-075 has demonstrated synergy when used in combination with more than ten different chemotherapeutics, including cisplatin, cytarabine, doxorubicin, gemcitabine and paclitaxel, as well as targeted therapies, such as abiraterone acetate, HDAC inhibitors, FLT3 inhibitors, and bortezomib.
+These therapeutics are used clinically for the treatment of many hematologic and solid tumor cancers, including Acute Myeloid Leukemia ("AML"), Non-Hodgkin Lymphoma ("NHL"), metastatic Castration-Resistant Prostate Cancer ("mCRPC"), Adrenocortical Carcinoma ("ACC"), and Triple Negative Breast Cancer ("TNBC").

-On August 16, 2017, we announced results of preclinical research indicating potential synergy of PCM-075 with an investigational FLT3 Inhibitor, Quizartinib by Daiichi Sankyo, in FLT3 mutant xenograft mouse models.
+On August 16, 2017, we announced results of preclinical research indicating potential synergy (interaction of discrete drugs such that the total effect is greater than the sum of the individual effects) of PCM-075 with an investigational FLT3 Inhibitor, Quizartinib by Daiichi Sankyo, in FLT3 mutant xenograft mouse models.
 This synergy assessment study was conducted for us by a third-party contract research group.
 Approximately one third of AML patients harbor FLT3-mutated blood cancer cells.
 The U.S. Food and Drug Administration ("FDA") recently approved Rydapt® (midostaurin) by Novartis for the treatment of newly diagnosed adult patients with AML that are FLT3 mutation-positive in combination with cytarabine and daunorubicin induction and cytarabine consolidation chemotherapy.
-There are three FLT3 inhibitors in ongoing phase 3 trials, including Quizartinib.
+There are two additional FLT3 inhibitors in ongoing phase 3 trials, including Quizartinib.
 We believe that a combination of PCM-075 with a FLT3 inhibitor for AML patients with a FLT3 mutation could extend treatment response and possibly slow or reduce resistance to FLT3 activity.

-On August 21, 2017, we announced results of preclinical research indicating potential synergy of PCM-075 with a HDAC inhibitor in NHL cell lines.
+On August 21, 2017, we announced results of preclinical research indicating potential synergy of PCM-075 with a histone deacetylase ("HDAC") inhibitor in NHL cell lines.
 This synergy assessment study was conducted by Dr. Steven Grant, Associate Director for Translational Research and co-Leader, Developmental Therapeutics Program, Massey Cancer Center.
 Patients with relapsed or refractory NHL, such as cutaneous T cell lymphoma and peripheral T cell lymphoma, may be prescribed approved HDAC inhibitors and we believe this continues to be an area of unmet medical need.
-Dr. Grant's data appeared to indicate that the combination of PCM-075 with Beleodaq® (belinostat), a HDAC inhibitor indicated for the treatment of patients with relapsed or refractory peripheral T-cell lymphoma, reduced cancer cells by up to 80% in two different forms of NHL (aggressive double-hit B-cell lymphoma and mantle cell lymphoma) cell lines.
+Dr. Grant's data appeared to indicate that the combination of PCM-075 with Beleodaq® (belinostat), an HDAC inhibitor indicated for the treatment of patients with relapsed or refractory peripheral T-cell lymphoma, reduced cancer cells by up to 80% in two different forms of NHL (aggressive double-hit B-cell lymphoma and mantle cell lymphoma) cell lines.